 Precision farming

-With rugged and precise IoT sensors, farmers can collect data on weather, soil, air quality, and crop maturity, enabling them to make smarter decisions.
+With rugged and precise IoT sensors, farmers can collect weather, soil, air quality, and crop maturity data, enabling them to make smarter decisions.
 For instance, a company may use data and sensor devices to assist farmers in a better understanding of water utilization across their fields.
 The company also notifies farmers about the amount of fertilizer and pesticide required by each patch at specific times, automatically handling daily decisions for farmers.
-Algorithms and pattern-recognition technology are used to investigate the farmland and regulate the various elevations (where they are hilly or flat).
+Algorithms and pattern recognition technology are used to investigate the farmland and regulate the various elevations (where they are hilly or flat).

 Autonomous tractors

-Over the last 20 years, Open Automation Software has been at the forefront of industrial automation and operations management software development delivering companies the solutions and products they need to stay competitive and achieve business goals.
-With a host of features to choose from, you only need to purchase relevant to your project.
-With OAS, you can connect to and share data amongst a huge range of data sources and destinations.
+Over the last 20 years, Open Automation Software has been at the forefront of industrial automation and operations management software development, delivering companies the solutions and products they need to stay competitive and achieve business goals.
+With many features to choose from, you only need to purchase relevant to your project.
+With OAS, you can connect to and share data amongst many data sources and destinations.
 Connect to various data sources such as OPC Servers, OPC Clients, Databases, Excel, and .Net applications.
 The initial cost of Open Automation Software is far less than our competitors – but the savings don’t stop there.
 Easily and quickly develop world-class OAS, HMI, and SCADA systems using Open Automation Software and Visual.
 For more information, refer to their website www.openautomationsoftware.com/